-For many years, accountants and financial professionals have been used to the ASC 840 standard on leases.
-With ASC 842 coming into effect and effectively replacing ASC 840, things have changed dramatically.
+For many years, accountants and financial professionals from both private and public companies have used ASC 840 as the standard approach for leases.
+Things changed dramatically with ASC 842 coming into effect and replacing ASC 840.

 ASC 840 – What is It?

-ASC 840 was the primary standard dealing with leases.
-To understand the implications of ASC 842 replacing ASC 840, let’s go through a quick refresher in terms of what ASC 840 entailed.
+ASC 840 was the primary standard for dealing with leases.
+To understand the implications of ASC 842 replacing ASC 840, it is important to review ASC 840, the previous lease accounting standard.

 ASC 840 mandated two types of lease classification, namely operating leases and capital leases.
-Capital leases were represented on the balance sheet, while operating leases were expensed through the income statement.
+Capital leases were represented through balance sheet lease accounting, while operating leases were expensed through the income statement.

 This classification depended on the following issues: